 Some facts about Terry Ranch and F.E.
 Warren

 F.E.
-Warren was the first Territorial Governor of Wyoming.
+Warren was one of the first Territorial Governor of Wyoming.
 He purchased the ranch from Charles Terry in 1885.

 The ranch was the “South headquarters” of the Warren Livestock Company.
 They ran sheep and cattle and also bred and raised sheepdogs, which were nationally acclaimed.